dragonlee258079/Scribble_RGBD/readme.md

 3. The prediction images will be saved in `./predictions`.

 ## Evaluation
 We use a Matlab code for evaluation.
 It's provided in './evaluation'.
-To run this code, you should
+To run this code, you should edit the `./evaluation/toolbox/getSODatasetInfo.m` file to set the test data directory.

 ## Result
 You can download the saliency maps of our models  (**Ours_FPN**, **Ours_HRNet**, **Ours_FPN_Xu**) and other models (**DENet-N**, **WSSA**, **SCWS**) that were trained on our dataset from [saliency maps](https://drive.google.com/drive/folders/1mpPVDuke88qxtuC47OgLCsLwpx-gqSKK?usp=sharing).